zaneshreve/Elevator/README.md

 So, we can check our destination direction first.
 If it's up, we know we're not going to the first floor.
 Likewise, if it's down then we know we're not going to the third floor.
 Secondly, we can check the destination floor.
 This won't *always* be necessary, but required in some cases.
 Plus, when more floors are added, the case of up/down determining the destination will no longer exist.

+Some good opening thoughts are reflected in the StateDiagram document.
+Humorously enough, they're reflected as text.